-Support safety improvements to the State Route 906 corridor for Snoqualmie Pass residents and visitors through working with the Washington State Department of Transportation, Kittitas County, local businesses, and the community.

-- SVNE-27 Encourage the Washington State Department of Transportation and the Federal Highway Administration to improve the comfort and usability for travelers on US Highway 2 through improved wayfinding and rest facilities. - SVNE-28 Coordinate and work with Washington State Department of Transportation and community members who use the SE Redmond-Fall City Road portion of State Route 202 on studying and implementing safety and active transportation improvements including pedestrian connections between businesses in the Fall City business district along State Route 202. - SVNE-29 Require new sidewalks, or upgrades to sidewalks when needed, in the Fall City Business District along roads identified in Map 26 as part of permitting and development activity when a reasonable nexus exists. - SVNE-30 Prohibit road connections between the City of Snoqualmie and the unincorporated county roads of 356th Avenue SE and Lake Alice Road SE, unless future analysis determines restricted emergency access is necessary for safety. - SVNE-31 Explore alternatives to driving alone to Snoqualmie Pass, particularly in the winter, to reduce congestion, reduce safety hazards, and expand access to the Pass, by working with Washington State, Kittitas County, local businesses, and the community.
+- SVNE-20 Work with communities in the subarea on right-sized mobility solutions that meet and are appropriate for their needs, in alignment with rural levels of transit service as identified by the Metro Transit Service Guidelines and Metro Connects. - SVNE-21 Support safety improvements to the State Route 906 corridor for Snoqualmie Pass residents and visitors through working with the Washington State Department of Transportation, Kittitas County, local businesses, and the community. - SVNE-22 Encourage the Washington State Department of Transportation and the Federal Highway Administration to improve the comfort and usability for travelers on US Highway 2 through improved wayfinding and rest facilities. - SVNE-23 Coordinate and work with Washington State Department of Transportation and nearby community members on studying and implementing safety and active transportation improvements to the SE Redmond-Fall City Road portion of State Route 202. - SVNE-24 Require new sidewalks addressing gaps in existing sidewalk connectivity be constructed within the Fall City Business District Special District Overlay as part of permitting and development activity. - SVNE-25 Prohibit road connections between the City of Snoqualmie and the unincorporated county roads of 356th Avenue SE and Lake Alice Road SE, unless future analysis determines restricted emergency access is necessary for safety.

-Photo provided by the Snoqualmie Indian Tribe
+Photo provided by the Snoqualmie Tribe